 These factors are key characteristics that employers are looking for which is why applying twice can boost your interview chances.
 Your interest shows them that you are committed to building a career, not just finding a job.

-How long should you wait before applying for the same job again?
+How long should you wait before re-applying to a job?

-If you’re applying to the same job through the same job site (or in-person), you should wait at least a week between each resume.
+If you’re applying to the same job through the same job site (or in-person), you should wait at least 3 months to re-apply.
 If you submit two applications within a few days of each other, the desired impact on the employer is reduced.
 Instead of thinking ‘wow this person is very interested,’ it seems like an accidental second application.
 Employers can view this as a careless act where you aren’t keeping track of the positions you are applying for.
 They might then think that you haven’t done any research about the position and are just desperate for a job.

 You want the employer to see your name, read your resume, then come across it again as a reminder that you are a keen applicant.
 It also makes your name and qualifications stick out in their mind.
 Waiting at least a week prevents you from becoming just another name in the pile!